-The main mandate of the programme is to collect, analyze and disseminate information on water resources, water uses, and agricultural water management with an emphasis on countries in Africa, Asia, Latin America and the Caribbean.
+The main mandate of the programme is to collect, analyze and disseminate information on water resources, water uses, and agricultural water management, with an emphasis on countries in Africa, Asia, Latin America and the Caribbean.
 This allows interested users to find comprehensive and regularly updated information at global, regional, and national levels.
+New product!
 All AQUASTAT products can be found using the left navigation menu.

 It replaces and significantly extends the former web interface named Handistatus II System.
 A comprehensive range of information is available from • immediate notifications and follow-up reports submitted by Country / Territory Members notifying exceptional epidemiological events current in their territory • six-monthly reports stating the health status of OIE-listed diseases in each Country / Territory.
 GODAE: Global Ocean Data Assimilation Experiment.
 The Fleet Numerical Meteorology and Oceanography Center (FNMOC) The Fleet Numerical Meteorology and Oceanography Center (FNMOC) provides the highest quality, most relevant and timely worldwide meteorology and oceanography support to U.S. and coalition forces from its Operations Center in Monterey, California.

 The permits were originally handed out for free instead of by auction – a practice that, according to the Times, has likely earned some of the heaviest CO2 emitters billions of extra euros since 2005.
 There were also far too many credits initially issued at a time when dirty fuel was ridiculously cheap, leaving polluters with plenty of breathing room and inspiring some, like energy expert David Victor, to call the European Trading System little more than a "Potemkin market.

 The scores are out of 100 and are weighted averages based on a number of criteria including: the number of years for which data has been released; the amount of detail in the data, e.g. geographical location, description of subsidy schemes, date, currency etc; the format of disclosure (we give extra points for disclosure of raw data in a machine-readable format and we penalise disclosure in PDF files).
 They are calculated and regularly updated by Nils Mulvad, co-founder of farmsubsidy.org.
 Countries that release comprehensive and detailed data in a machine-readable format will score highly.
 A country that simply follows the EU law on disclosure will score around 35%.
 We welcome countries that have worked with us to improve their transparency scores, such as the governments of Lithuania and Malta.